 negative news = negative association.

-Weather forecast announcers have received death threats when rain didn’t stop or tornadoes threatened to hit.
+Weather forecast announcers have received death threats when the rain didn’t stop or tornadoes threatened to hit.

 Advertisers using models for their cars want to associate beauty and desirability with their cars.
 And it often does work.